Learn how to create stunning colour palettes for your interior read more

 Play with the percentages to create balance throughout the home

-Flip your colour scheme completely for a bit of a challenge.
+Flip your palette scheme completely for a bit of a challenge.

-What colour would you most like to experiment with?
+What hue would you most like to experiment with?
 Let us know in the comments below.